Period-luminosity relation: The relations

-Period-luminosity relations are known for several types of pulsating variable star: type I Cepheids; type II Cepheids; RR Lyrae variables; Mira variables; and other long-period variable stars.
+Period-luminosity relations are known for several types of pulsating variable stars: type I Cepheids; type II Cepheids; RR Lyrae variables; Mira variables; and other long-period variable stars.

 Classical Cepheids

 The Classical Cepheid period-luminosity relation has been calibrated by many astronomers throughout the twentieth century, beginning with Hertzsprung.
 Calibrating the period-luminosity relation has been problematic; however, a firm Galactic calibration was established by Benedict et al. 2007 using precise HST parallaxes for 10 nearby classical Cepheids.
 Also, in 2008, ESO astronomers estimated with a precision within 1% the distance to the Cepheid RS Puppis, using light echos from a nebula in which it is embedded.
 However, that latter finding has been actively debated in the literature.

-The following relationship between a Population I Cepheid's period P and its mean absolute magnitude Mv was established from Hubble Space Telescope trigonometric parallaxes for 10 nearby Cepheids:
+The following relationship between a Population I Cepheid's period P and its mean absolute magnitude MV was established from Hubble Space Telescope trigonometric parallaxes for 10 nearby Cepheids: